-This is an exhilarating trail with varying terrain, covering high peaks leading into deep, wild valleys where eagles and vultures soar above you in beautiful blue skies.
-The final 2 days of the trail are spent riding on the endless beaches of the Atlantic Ocean.
+This is an exhilarating trail with varying terrain, covering high peaks leading into deep, wild valleys where eagles and vultures soar above in clear blue skies.
+The final 2 days of the trail are spent riding the beautiful beaches of the Atlantic Ocean.
 If the weather allows you may swim with your horse.

-During the first 4 days of the trail you will be far from civilisation, taking advantage of the opportunities to approach herds of wild horses of the Basque country (the Pottok).
-During this adventure you will discover the history and the culture of the Pays Basque people.
+The first 4 days of the trail is far from civilisation, which often allows riders to approach herds of wild horses of the Basque country (the Pottok).
+During this adventure riders will discover the history and the culture of the Pays Basque people.

-The trail requires riders to be fit, confident and experienced and able to ride in all paces for up to 7 hours a day.
-You may be required to walk with your horse over more challenging terrain.
-The accommodation and organisation are not amazing, the locations and riding are top class and is what people come here for.
+The trail requires riders to be fit, confident, experienced and able to ride in all paces for up to 7 hours a day.
+Somethimes the horses will have to be walked over more challenging terrain.
+The accommodation and organisation are not the best, But the locations and riding are top class and is what people come here for.
 Be prepared to compromise on other things.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from PK of London on 07/06/2019

 Meet at Bordeaux Airport and transfer to Mimizan and on to Saint Etienne de Baïgorry.
 Overnight in a 3 stars Bed and Breakfast.
 If arriving early enough the guests will have a chance to explore the city before dinner in a local Basque restaurant (not included)